The modern guide to housewarming parties

 A bottle of fizz in the garden with your friends is all very well, but when you’ve just moved home or want to celebrate a recent renovation project, what can you do to make your housewarming party extra exceptional?
 Party pro Julie from Exceptional Events shares her top tips for being the perfect host...

-After a big extension project, homeowners are likely to invite their nearest and dearest for the grand tour, but Julie Hope Girgenti from Exceptional Events believes that with the right touches, there could be something very special about hosting a housewarming party.
+After a big extension project such as an orangery or garden room, homeowners are likely to invite their nearest and dearest for the grand tour, especially if their build includes a wine room, but Julie Hope Girgenti from Exceptional Events believes that with the right touches, there could be something very special about hosting a housewarming party.
 After you’ve moved into a new home or finished a renovation project, a housewarming party is a fun opportunity to bring your friends and family together to mark the new living space as your own.

 Ultimately, a housewarming party gives you the chance to proudly show your beautiful home to those you care about, and enjoy yourself at the same time.
 Interestingly, from a feng shui perspective, it’s believed that a housewarming party clears the old energy of a house left behind by the previous owners, marking the beginning of a fresh chapter for you and your family.

 Celebrating your dream home

 “If you’ve put a lot of time and effort into creating your new dream home, why wouldn’t you want to invite your friends round to celebrate once its all finished?” asks Julie.
 There’s no doubt that the events planner absolutely adores her job – her passion and energy radiates from her the moment she starts talking about her company and the exemplary service she provides for her clients.
 She’s known for going the extra mile in every way from start to finish.